ChEB-AI/python-chebai-graph/README.md

 ### What is `PYTHONPATH`?

-`PYTHONPATH` is an environment variable that tells Python where to search for modules that aren't installed via `pip`.
+`PYTHONPATH` is an environment variable that tells Python where to search for modules that aren't installed via `pip` or not in your current working directory.

 ### Why You Need It